kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Modules are cached after the first time they are loaded.
 This means every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

-### browserslist and postcss
+### browserslist and postcss for compatibility
-The [browserslist](https://github.com/browserslist/browserslist) configuration (either in `package.json` or `.browserslistrc`) uses `caniuse` data (https://caniuse.com/usage-table) for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
+The [browserslist](https://github.com/browserslist/browserslist) configuration *(either in `package.json` or `.browserslistrc`)* uses `caniuse` data for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
 It will be installed with webpack and used by many popular tools like autoprefixer, babel-preset-env.
 You can find these tools require `browserslist` in the `package-lock.json` file.

 - There is a `defaults` query (`> 0.5%, last 2 versions, Firefox ESR, not dead`), which gives a reasonable configuration for most users.
 - If you want to change the default set of browsers, we recommend combining `last 2 versions`, `not dead` with a usage number like `> 0.2%`.